Who We Are

 As the public relations and marketing agent for the Charles Schwab Challenge – Colonial PGA Tour event in Fort Worth, Britt has helped plan and promote the tournament’s Birdies for Charity campaign since its local inception in 2005.
 Over the past 14 years, the annual Birdies campaign has generated more than $86 million for more than 30 participating area charities.
 In 2019, the tournament’s Birdies for Charity program raised $14.8 Million for local charities.
 Additionally, Britt has served as a public relations consultant for Safe Haven, Big Brothers Big Sisters Tarrant County and Arlington Life Shelter where he wrote the lyrics for the Shelter’s “Help the Homeless Children” anthem.

 Elliot Mayén is a filmmaker and marketing consultant with a background in photography, design and music.
 Elliot’s professional career has spanned various creative fields from stage to screen, with several stops along the way.
 As a filmmaker, Elliot has written and directed award-winning short films, music videos, and commercial videos for clients across a broad range of industries.
 As a marketing and branding professional, Elliot has helped brand several organizations and spearheaded marketing efforts in both the B2B and B2C markets.
-Elliot earned his BA in Film-Video from Southern Methodist University and is currently serving as Lead Producer at DHD Films in Dallas, TX.
+Elliot earned his BA in Film-Video from Southern Methodist University and is currently the Associate Creative Director at Methods+Mastery in Dallas, TX.

 A thirty-seven year employee of Mary Kay Inc., Michael Lunceford is responsible for worldwide public affairs in nearly 40 countries around the world where Mary Kay Inc. conducts business.
 He has been active in civic affairs, serving on boards in Texas and Washington, DC, and serves as a political advisor to many elected officials, locally and nationally.
 Michael served as Chair of the World Federation of Direct Selling Association (WFDSA) Government Relations Advocacy Committee (GRAC) and is currently a member.
 He formerly was chair of the WFDSA Ethics and Self- regulation Committee and led the successful effort to enhance the industry’s worldwide code of conduct.
 Michael is also active in the Direct Selling Association of the United States as Chairman of the DSA Government Relations Committee.
 Michael recently was recently inducted in to the Direct Selling Hall of Fame, receiving the Direct Selling Education Foundation’s highest recognition—the prestigious Circle of Honor Award from the Direct Selling Foundation for his years of service as chair of the Consumer Committee.
 This award was previously awarded to Mary Kay Ash, founder of Mary Kay Inc.